Cancer Grand Challenges: working in partnership with the Dutch Cancer Society

-Funded via the first round of our Grand Challenge initiative – our ambitious international funding scheme intended to transform the cancer research field – the PRECISION Team is made up of researchers based in the Netherlands, UK and USA.
+Funded via the first round of our Cancer Grand Challenges initiative – our ambitious international funding scheme intended to transform the cancer research field – the PRECISION Team is made up of researchers based in the Netherlands, UK and USA.
 The team is jointly funded by Cancer Research UK and the Dutch Cancer Society, a first-of-its-kind collaboration.

 Why we formed this partnership